-The help text must not cause scrolling of the display if Fn.70 2 is used (one screen full of text only).
+The help text must not cause scrolling of the display if Fn.70 2 is used (use one screen full of text only).

-A .mnu file can be used display multiple small help files with different backgrounds - see below.
+A .mnu file can be used to display multiple small help files one at a time, each with different backgrounds - see below.

 Display multiple help files (E2B v1.A7+)

 Note: Using the command graphicsmode -1 1024, you could switch the screen to 1024x768 mode which would allow you to show more text per screen.
 You would also need 1024x768 wallpaper.
 At the end of the .mnu file before the configfile line, you should restore the original graphics mode - e.g. graphicsmode -1 800.
 Not all systems (e.g. some netbooks such as early eeePCs) will support 1024x768 however.

 You can use force.help to display a text file even if it does not have a .help file extension, e.g: